PrefectHQ/prefect-helm/charts/prefect-server/README.md

 ## PostgreSQL Configuration

+### Secrets

-If you are installing the chart as is and therefore installing PostgreSQL - you'll need to update one of two fields:
+If you are installing the chart as is (and therefore installing PostgreSQL) - you'll need to update one of two fields:
 1. `postgresql.auth.password`: a password you want to set for the prefect user
 2. `postgresql.auth.existingSecret`: name of an existing secret in your cluster with the following fields:
     1. `connection-string`: fully-quallified connection string in the format of `postgresql+asyncpg://{username}:{password}@{hostname}/{database}`